Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Implement Lazy Loading to Improve FID Web Vital

-Lazy loading defers the loading of images or other elements until after the primary page content and layout is loaded and usable.
-This can improve bandwidth and FID metric.
-Think about images and elements that are never going to appear above the fold, those elements could be deferred to make sure that the initial experience is fast and interactive.
+Lazy loading delays loading images or other elements until after the main page content and layout are loaded and usable.
+This can improve bandwidth and FID metrics.
+Consider elements that won't appear at the top of the page.
+Delay them to ensure a quick and interactive initial experience.

 Leveraging a Content Delivery Network CDN